· − · · − About OnlineMorseCode

 🌍 8 World Languages

-We support Morse code for Filipino, Hindi, Indonesian, Spanish, French, Arabic, Hebrew, and Cyrillic — the only free tool covering all of these with working audio.
+Filipino, Hindi, Indonesian, Spanish, French, Arabic, Hebrew, and Cyrillic — with working bidirectional translators and audio for every character.

 🎓 Comprehensive Learning

-A complete 16-section learning guide covering Koch method, Farnsworth timing, 4-week practice schedule, Q-codes, ham radio CW, real-world uses, and full FAQ.
+A 16-section guide covering Koch method, Farnsworth timing, 4-week practice schedule, Q-codes, real-world uses, ham radio CW, and full FAQ.

 By the Numbers